telebase-io/telebase/README.md

 Telebase is built API-first for agent workflows.
 Each query is stateless, low-latency and returns structured JSON.

-Today, Telebase is built for Claude Code: point it at the API reference below and it can query Telebase directly, no SDK required.
+Today, Telebase works with Claude Code: point it at the API reference below and it can query Telebase directly, no SDK required.
 A native MCP server is on the roadmap, which will let any MCP-compatible client connect to Telebase without a custom integration.

-A typical agent workflow looks like:
+A typical agent workflow:

 1. User initiates a high-risk action (withdrawal, password reset, account change).
 2. Agent calls Telebase with the user's registered phone number.
-3. Telebase returns carrier, number type and active status in real time (SIM swap status once early access opens in your market).
+3. Telebase returns carrier, number type, active status and SIM swap status in real time.
 4. Agent uses the signal as part of its risk scoring decision.

 No human in the loop required.